How we collect, use, and protect your data

 Inactive verified accounts: Verified free-tier accounts that have never added a tracked source and never connected a lockfile are automatically deleted 30 days after signup.
 We send up to five reminder emails over the preceding 27 days, the last of which is an explicit deletion warning.
 Accounts on a paid subscription and accounts that have joined a team are excluded from this sweep.
 After deletion we send a final notification email to the address on file, and the row is removed from production storage along with sessions and OAuth links.

-Billing-record retention obligation: Some billing records — including subscription history, order records, withdrawal-waiver consent, and wallet ledger entries — may be retained for up to 10 years after account deletion to comply with German commercial and tax-law retention obligations (§147 AO, §257 HGB).
+Billing-record retention obligation: Some billing records, including subscription history, order records, and withdrawal-waiver consent, may be retained for up to 10 years after account deletion to comply with German commercial and tax-law retention obligations (§147 AO, §257 HGB).
 These retained records are reduced to the minimum required by law and contain no source data, no analysis output, and no profile data beyond what the invoice and audit trail require.

 Under GDPR and other data protection laws, you have the following rights: